ttgump/scDeepCluster_pytorch/README.md

 # scDeepCluster_pytorch

-The pytorch version of scDeepCluster, a model-based deep embedding clustering for Single Cell RNA-seq data.
+The pytorch version of scDeepCluster, a model-based deep embedding clustering for Single Cell RNA-seq data. <br/>

+Comparing to the original Keras version, I introduced two new features:<br/>
+1. The Louvain clustering is implemented after pretraining to allow estimating number of clusters.<br/>
+2. A new script "scDeepClusterBatch" uses conditional autoencoder technic to integrate single-cell data from different batches.<br/>

 ## Table of contents
 - [Network diagram](#diagram)